 - Chronic pain sufferers

 - Neurological conditions, such as stroke or Parkinson’s disease

-Your physiotherapist will need to assess your past injury history and current fitness level, then design and closely supervise an exercise program tailored to your specific needs.
+Your physiotherapist will need to assess your past injury history and current fitness levels, then design and closely supervise an individualised exercise program tailored to your specific health goals.
 This exercise program will include movements to tone and strengthen your muscles within the limits of your comfort.

-Pilates exercises are done on the reformer and trapeze table, and there may also be some floor (mat) work performed.
-Both the reformer and trapeze table use various types of springs to provide resistant to movement, whilst floor work may incorporate various exercise aids such as a Fitball™ or weights.
+Pilates exercises are done on the reformer and trapeze table, and there may also be some floor work performed on a mat.
+Both the reformer and trapeze table use various types of springs to provide resistance to movement, whilst floor work may incorporate various exercise aids such as a Fitball™ or weights.

-Are the Pilates classes one-on-one or in a group?
+Are the sessions one-on-one or in a group?

 We have both options!
-Our physiotherapists usually start off with a few one-on-one sessions until you are confident in performing your Pilates program.
+Our physiotherapists usually start off with a few one-on-one sessions until you are confident in performing your individualised program.
 We then encourage you to join our group classes.